 All Honda engines derive most of their torque AND their peak horsepower (which is really just a measure of torque) at higher revs just like turbos sometimes do, and the VTEC in particular comes standard with a high-redline 7,500 rpm tachometer, which is enuff to make any fan of Hondas drool.

 The Prelude has a brisk, snappy powerplant; one can hear those variable-lift valves tapping away in there as revs climb near redline!
 Grabby front-wheel drive and a 5-speed gearbox help the 'lude easily out-maneuver other cars with similar HP, and either stock or close-ratio or gears are recommended to deliver the goods.
-Though the S and Si are slower, remember that if you buy one, you'll have up to $7,000 left over to buy parts with if you've made one of them your first Gran Turismo or GT2 car.
+Though the S and Si are slower, remember that if you buy one, you'll have up to 7,000 credits left over to buy parts with if you've made one of them your first Gran Turismo or GT2 car.

 Hey now!!
 When all is said and done, these Preludes are no Quaaludes.